-And I feel that it’s also really important in the first few weeks, particularly while you’re getting breastfeeding established with your baby, that you also seek out help from friends and family who can offer practical support to you as well, maybe taking your toddler out for a little trip here and there, and occupying your toddler too.
+It’s important in the first few weeks, particularly while you’re getting breastfeeding established with your baby, that you seek out help from friends and family who can offer practical support to you as well, e.g., offering to look after your older child.

 Review dates, references & further resources